B-Sides & Rarities Volume II

-B-Sides & Rarities Volume II is a compilation album by American heavy metal band CKY.
-Produced by the band's guitarist Chad I Ginsburg, it was released by Distant Recordings on October 3, 2011.
-The album features a number of previously unreleased tracks, including demo and acoustic recordings, and acts as the successor to B-Sides & Rarities, released in March 2011.
-New song "3D" was released as a single.
+B-Sides & Rarities Volume II is a compilation album by American rock band CKY.
+Produced by guitarist Chad I Ginsburg, it was released by Distant Recordings on October 3, 2011.
+The album features a number of previously unreleased tracks, including demo and acoustic recordings, and acts as the successor to B-Sides & Rarities, released earlier that year.
+The song "3D" was released as a single.

 Background

 All eight tracks on B-Sides & Rarities Volume II were previously featured on the double vinyl reissue of B-Sides & Rarities, released in September 2011.
 "3D" was recorded for planned inclusion in the film Jackass 3D, but was ultimately omitted; it was released digitally on August 17, 2011.
 When the album was released on Bandcamp, it featured artwork bearing the name B-Sides & Rarities Bonus Tracks.